Dageus/homelab/docs/proxmox/README.md

 systemctl disable ifupdown-wait-online.service
 ```

-LXC containers don't generally have sudo; if you want to shh with root, you need to change `/etc/ssh/sshd_config` and change "PermitRootLogin" to Yes
+LXC containers don't generally have sudo; if you want to ssh with root, you need to change `/etc/ssh/sshd_config` and change "PermitRootLogin" to Yes

 Lastly, run `dpkg-reconfigure locales` and choose your prefered locale.